All About TOPIK Test 2023

 The dates vary depending on the country.
 Check with your local testing centers.

 They conduct two sublevels of TOPIK-I in the morning and four of TOPIK-II in the morning and afternoon.
-Thus, this enables you to take both on the same day if you wish.
+Thus, this enables you to take both on the same day.

-As of January 2023, there are 314 testing centers, with 54 in South Korea and the remaining exam centers in 87 different nations.
+As of January 2025, there are 314 testing centers, 54 in South Korea and the remaining exam centers in 87 nations.

 What is the fee?